 After making a strong start to the 2016 season, he was then chosen to replace Daniil Kvyat at Red Bull prior to the Spanish Grand Prix.
 At that very race, he made history by becoming the youngest ever driver and the first Dutchman to win a Grand Prix.

 Since then, he has gone on to establish himself as one of the quickest and most exciting drivers on the grid, becoming renowned for his aggressive style of driving, which often results in stunning overtakes, or the odd heavy collision.

 When not travelling with the F1 circus, Verstappen lives in Monte Carlo and has done so since 2015, in the same building as other drivers including Daniel Ricciardo.

 The Dutchman's parents both come from racing backgrounds.
 His father, Jos Verstappen, was also a Formula 1 driver, while his mother, Sophie Kumpkin, had a racing career in karting herself.

-As well as winning multiple F1 races and the 2021 Championship, Verstappen has also won the FIA Personality of the Year and FIA Action of the Year Awards on multiple occasions.
+As well as winning multiple F1 races and three World titles in a row between 2021-23, Verstappen has also won the FIA Personality of the Year and FIA Action of the Year Awards on multiple occasions.

 At just 17 years of age, Verstappen became the youngest ever Formula 1 driver when he was snapped up by Toro Rosso for the 2015 season, being paired with Carlos Sainz Jr. Was he too young, as many believed?
 Well, as the saying goes, if you're good enough, you're old enough, and he was definitely good enough.